GautamDeepak/EMM/EMM_Prac_06.md

   });
 ```

-9. Always, after you creat a chart, you will need to print it to the console to visualise the chart.
+9. Always, after you create a chart, you will need to print it to the console to visualise the chart.

 ```JavaScript
 // Print the chart.